TalaoDAO/sandbox-doc/docs/source/code_beacon.rst

                })

-You can find the Welcome card parameters on the platform https://talao.co/sandbox.
+You can find the Welcome card parameters (payload and client_secret) on the platform https://talao.co/sandbox.
 After login, choose the Beacon integration option.

 Make a copy of this issuer and generates your own issuer of verifiable credential.